 All prescriptions of +/-6.25 dioptres or higher

 We offer a 30-day no-questions-asked return policy.
 If you’re not happy with your glasses, come back and we’ll do our best to put a smile on your face.

 We apply special anti-reflection and anti-scratch coatings to all our lenses.
 We know what you’re thinking, but unlike other opticians, we won’t charge you extra.
 Neat, right?

-Scratched lenses are no fun, which is why all our lenses have a scratch-resistant coating included.
-Please still keep them in their case when you’re not wearing them though: they’re tough, but not indestructible.
+Scratched lenses are no fun, which is why all our lenses have an anti-scratch coating.
+Please keep your glasses in their case when you’re not wearing them, though: they’re tough but not indestructible.

 Filters are component layers of the lens that prevent different types of radiation from passing through it and damaging your eyes.

-All our optical and sunglass lenses contain UV-A and UV-B filters which block 100% of UV rays and meet the EU standards of protection.
-Now, where’s the beach?
+All our optical and sunglass lenses contain UV-A and UV-B filters that block 100% of UV rays and meet the EU protection standards.

-In Europe, sun glare protection is categorised from 0-4, with 0 being the lightest and 4 the darkest.
+In Europe, sun glare protection is categorised from 0-4, with 0 being the lightest and 4 the strongest.
 All our standard sunglass lenses are category 3, which provides enough protection for everyday use.

 We do have a few frames with category 2 lenses that are lighter in colour (like our yellow-tinted Peggy frame).
-These are more suited for when you just want to look good — they don’t offer enough protection for a day by the pool.
+They’re only meant to look good and don’t offer enough protection for a day by the pool.
 Don’t say we didn’t warn you!

 Get rid of glare with our Polarised Lenses.
 They neutralise and slow down horizontally-travelling light (e.g. reflected from water).
-That means reduced glare, relaxed eyes and more vibrant colours.
-Polarised Lenses cost SEK 700 on top of the price of your sunnies.
+It relaxes your eyes and allows you to see more vibrant colours.
+Polarised Lenses cost an additional 700 kr.